-In my work, I strive to instigate an uneasy dialogue relating to the sociopolitical undercurrents in figurative imagery.
+I strive to instigate an uneasy dialogue relating to the sociopolitical in figurative imagery.
 Western painting history for centuries canonized a particular perspective from which otherness was defined, and by extension how the world of art was categorized.
-My paintings work to question what is comfortable about the nature of these categorizations, all by lavishly wallowing in the aesthetics of western hegemony.
+My work questions what is comfortable about the nature of these categorizations, all by lavishly wallowing in the aesthetics of western hegemony.

-In the paintings, the figures are almost exclusively white and male, and come either from life or appropriations the world of advertising.
-Through various projects that revolve around a painting practice, I create work that turns the default fulcrum of art discourse (the white male) into a specimen for critique in its own right.
-I am interested in their implicit roles as arbiters of the canonical drive, which always in some form employ notions of power and class.
+In much of the work, the figures are almost exclusively white and male, and come either from life or appropriations from the world of advertising.
+Through various projects, the work turns the default fulcrum of art discourse (the white male) into a specimen for critique in its own right.
+I am interested in whiteness as an arbiter of the canonical drive, which always in some form employ notions of power, class, and desire.
 I find it interesting that one's choice in human subject as an artist of color is inescapably a politicized action, and that it has lasting effects on how a work of art is perceived once the artist's biography comes into play.
-But it is that shift in meaning, in connotations, and in the fact that there is a shift at all, that is the central drive of this body of work.
+But it is that shift in meaning, in connotations, and in the fact that there is a shift at all, that is the central drive of my body of work.